keirhamilton/Moon/about/index.md

 ## Peer-Reviewed Journal Articles

-_Accuracy of volunteer-derived inventory data from a single-day crowd-sourcing event._ (Submitted for Initial Review)
+_Accuracy of volunteer-derived inventory data from a single-day crowd-sourcing event._ (Submitted for initial review) <a href="http://joa.isa-arbor.com/">Arboriculture & Urban Forestry</a>

 ## Relevant Coursework